Parthenon mosque

-The Parthenon mosque refers to one of two places of Islamic worship created successively within the Parthenon during Greece's Ottoman period.
-The first was the mosque adapted from the Church of Our Lady of Athens, which was destroyed by a Venetian bombardment in 1687.
-The second was a free-standing building erected in the open space of what was the naos of the now ruined Parthenon; this was dismantled in 1843.
+The Parthenon mosque refers to one of two former mosques created successively within the Parthenon, on the Athenian Acropolis, in Central Athens.
+Erected during the Ottoman period, the first mosque was adapted from the Church of Our Lady of Athens, a church that was destroyed by a Venetian bombardment in 1687.
+The second mosque was a free-standing building erected in the open space of what was the naos of the now ruined Parthenon; that was dismantled in 1843.